Written By Eliott C. Ponte, Law Clerk

-Interested credit unions can register for the webinar by clicking this link.
-Participants may submit questions in advance at WebinarQuestions@ncua.gov.
-The NCUA has requested that the subject line of the email include the phrase “Business Continuity Planning Webinar.”
+Credit unions who are interested can register for the free webinar at the following NCUA website.
+Participants have been asked to submit questions in advance to WebinarQuestions@ncua.gov.
+The NCUA has requested that teh subject line of the email read, “Merger Best Practices.”